marcouderzo/CSDemoParser/Worklog.md

 }
 ```

-**Parsing the chosen Game Events of the Target Player**
+**Parsing Target Player's Game Events and Formatting the *Action* Output as Required**

 In `ParseGameEvent()`,  the `CSVCMsg_GameEvent msg` has its own `eventid()` method, which obviously returns the `eventID`.
-We check if the `eventID` is actually the one we want, else we return.
-Then we search in the `msg` keys the userID of the player, and if it is actually an event from the target player, we let the parser print it, else we return.
+It seemed like checking the IDs would just work fine, as we already had a complete event list.

 ```
 void ParseGameEvent( const CSVCMsg_GameEvent &msg, const CSVCMsg_GameEventList::descriptor_t *pDescriptor )
 {
-	//other code
+	// other code

 	if (msg.eventid() != 169 && //jump
 		msg.eventid() != 129 && //weapon_fire
 		msg.eventid() != 132 && //weapon_reload
-		//msg.eventid() != ? && //grenade_thrown (not found)
 		msg.eventid() != 167 && //bullet_impact
 		msg.eventid() != 134 && //silencer_detach
 		msg.eventid() != 133 && //weapon_zoom